 Table of Contents

 CRO stands for Cathode Ray Oscilloscope.
-It is very useful & versatile laboratory instrument used for display, measurement and analysis of waveforms and other phenomena in electrical and electronics circuits. cathode ray oscilloscope are used infect very fast X-Y plotters, displaying an input signal versus another signal or input signal versus time. cathode ray oscilloscope are also used to investigate waveforms, transient phenomena, and other time varying quantities from a very low frequency range to the radio frequencies.
-Cathode ray oscilloscope operate on voltages. however, it is possible to convert current , strain, acceleration, pressure and other physical quantities into voltages with the help of transducer.
+It is very useful and versatile laboratory instrument used for display, measurement and analysis of waveforms and other phenomena in electrical and electronic circuits.
+Cathode ray oscilloscope are used to infect very fast X-Y plotters, displaying an input signal versus another signal or input signal versus time.
+Cathode ray oscilloscope are also used to investigate waveforms, transient phenomena, and other time-varying quantities from a very low-frequency range to the radio frequencies.
+Cathode ray oscilloscope operate on voltages.
+However, it is possible to convert current, strain, acceleration, pressure and other physical quantities into voltages with the help of a transducer.

 Construction of Cathode Ray Oscilloscope

-Cathode Ray Oscilloscope cosists of a cathode ray tube (CRT), which is the heart of the tube.
+Cathode Ray Oscilloscope consists of a cathode ray tube (CRT), which is the heart of the tube.
 The main parts of a CRT are :

 - Base for Connecting various parts.